-What is Pet Therapy?
+What Is Pet Therapy?

 Pet therapy can be informal, such as when a therapy dog visits a nursing home or hospital to cheer up residents and patients.
-Or, it can be more formal with guided therapy sessions that include the animal as a central aid or participant.
+It can be more formal with guided therapy sessions that include the animal as a central aid or participant.

-Specific situations in which pet therapy may be used include chemotherapy sessions, dental work and other scary procedures for children, or even adults, physical therapy to rehabilitate from an injury or a stroke, mental health therapy sessions, or for residents in long-term care facilities.
+Specific situations in which pet therapy may be used include chemotherapy sessions, dental work, and other potentially scary or stressful procedures for children or even adults.
+Pets may also be used in physical therapy to rehabilitate from an injury or a stroke, in mental health therapy sessions, or for residents in long-term care facilities.

 The Benefits of Working with Animals

-For anyone, including children with special needs, there are proven benefits of working with animals of all types.
-This includes benefits from unstructured therapy as well as more formal sessions.
+For anyone, including children with special needs, there are proven benefits of working with animals of all types in unstructured or more formal settings.
 For mental health, being around animals and interacting with them has been proven to lower anxiety, increase relaxation, reduce loneliness, provide comfort, and increase mental stimulation.

 Animal-Assisted Physical Therapy for Cerebral Palsy